Can You Recycle This?

 What You Need to Know

 Did you know that paper and paper-based packaging are among the most recycled materials in the United States?
-And you can feel good knowing that by recycling you are reusing resources that keeps the planet healthier.
+And you can feel good knowing that by recycling, you are reusing resources, making the planet healthier by having less in landfills.

 Your help is crucial, so we’re making it even easier for you to identify exactly what to recycle in your everyday life.